tylim88/FirelordJSDoc/docs/highlights/before_you read.md

 ## Exports

-FirelordJS wraps and exports every function found in the `@firebase/firestore/dist/index.d.ts`, however there are functions that FirelordJS export directly without wrapping, this is because their input has nothing to do with document data type, those functions are:
+FirelordJS wraps and exports every function found in the `@firebase/firestore/dist/index.d.ts`.

+However there are functions that FirelordJS export directly without wrapping, this is because their input has nothing to do with document data type, those functions are:

 - loadBundle
 - clearIndexedDbPersistence